rickdevera/tenable_immersion_day_labs/LabExercise-05.md

   ## VALIDATION QUESTION
   1. What is the compliance coverage for Infrastructure Security?
-  1. HOw many High severity, non-compliant policies were found?
+  1. How many High severity, non-compliant policies were found?
   1. What is the compliance coverage for the Project we selected?